Collins87mbathi/collins-mbathi.me/_posts/Building a Dating App with MERN.md

 You now use the schema to create the endpoint that adds data to the database.
 The MVC pattern is followed here; it is the traditional flow of a web application.

-Next, use a POST request that takes any data from the user and sends it to the database.
-You can use any endpoint.
-For example, if you write an article on Dev.to and hit the POST button, your article is saved in the Dev.to database once the POST request is made.
+Then, use a POST request to send any data from the user to the database.
+Any endpoint can be used.
+If you write an article on Dev.to and then hit the POST button, your article is saved in the Dev.to database once the POST request is made.
-The GET endpoints fetch all the data from the database.
-Again, you can give any endpoint.
-For example, when you browse through the posts in Dev.to, a GET request is sent to the endpoint, which in turn fetches all posts from the Dev.to database.
+The GET endpoints retrieve all database data.
+Again, any endpoint can be specified.
+When you browse through the posts in Dev.to, for example, a GET request is sent to the endpoint, which retrieves all posts from the Dev.to database.

-Create a folder and name it routes in the routes folder create a file and call it Card.js In Card.js, create a POST request to the /dating/cards endpoint.
-The load is in req.body to MongoDB.
-Then you use create() to send dbCard.
-If it’s a success, you receive status 201; otherwise, you receive status 500.
-The updated content is marked in bold.
+In the routes folder, make a folder called routes.
+Make a file called Card.js.
+Create a POST request to the /dating/cards endpoint in Card.js.
+The load is sent to MongoDB via req.body.
+Then you send dbCard using create().
+If it is successful, you will be assigned status 201; otherwise, you will be assigned status 500.
+The new content is highlighted in bold.
-Next, create the GET endpoint to /dating/cards to get the data from the database.
+To get the data from the database, create a GET endpoint to /dating/cards.
-You are using find() here and receive a status 200 on success (otherwise, status 500).
+You're using find() here and getting a success code of 200. (otherwise, status 500).

 ![router](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ycgtvsz305iyya41915a.PNG)

-as you can see in the image I have used a router. to make work easier to connect it in the index.js To check the routes, let's use the postman app
+As you can see from the image, I used a router.
+Connect it in the index to make life easier. js Let's use the postman app to check the routes.

- Before moving forward with the POST request, you need to complete two things.
+You must first complete two tasks before proceeding with the POST request.
-First, implement CORS; otherwise, you get cross-origin errors later when you deploy the app.
+First, enable CORS; otherwise, when you deploy the app, you will encounter cross-origin errors.

-open the terminal and install CORS
+Install CORS by opening the terminal.

 ```JavaScript
 npm i cors
 ```
-In index.js, import CORS and use it with app.use().
-You also need to use the express.json() middleware.
-It is required because you need it to parse the incoming JSON object from MongoDB to read the body.
+Import CORS into index.js and use it with app.use ().
+You must also include the express.json() middleware.
+It is required because it is required to parse the incoming JSON object from MongoDB in order to read the body.

 ![index](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/5v287oo1zfrohocsg8dn.PNG)

-####Integrating the backend  with the frontend
+#### Integrating the backend  with the frontend

-Let’s hook the back end to the front end.
-Use the Axios package to call from the front end.
-Axios is a JavaScript library that makes the API request to the REST endpoint.
-You just created two endpoints in the back end.
-To access them, you need Axios.
-Open the client and install it.
+Let's connect the back and front ends.
+To call from the front end, use the Axios package.
+Axios is a JavaScript library that sends API requests to REST endpoints.
+You've just added two endpoints to the back end.
+Axios is required to access them.
+Install the client by opening it.

 ```JavaScript
 npm i Axios
 ```
-Next, create a new axios.js file, and then create an instance of Axios.
-The URL is `http://localhost:5001`
+Then, create a new axios.js file and an instance of Axios. `http://localhost:5001` is the URL.